Maillard Reaction

 Browning in braised dishes

 The initial sear before braising is where all the Maillard flavor enters a braise.
-Sear meat aggressively before adding liquid, then deglaze to capture every bit of fond.
+Sear the meat aggressively before adding liquid, then deglaze to capture every bit of fond.
 Without this step, braised dishes taste flat.

-The Maillard reaction in everyday cooking
+Maillard reaction examples in everyday cooking

 | Food | Maillard signature | Key contributing factors |